arduino/arduino-create-agent/README.md

 - restart the agent
 - click the tray bar icon and select the new configuration

+**Tip**: you can also use the multiple configurations feature to create a new configuration with the proxy settings.
+This way you can have multiple proxies configured and disable proxy configuration with ease.

 ## When behind a proxy

 The agent support working behind a proxy, but manual configuration is required ( there is no support for automatic proxy discovery ).